22cryys56p-beep/Command_Center/SESSION_START.md

 >
 > The visual concept below describes the intended **presentation layer** and user experience metaphor.
 It does not override, replace, or modify anything in the frozen Phase 3 Architecture Record.
 >
-> Phase 3 defines the underlying application architecture: the object model, navigation relationships, the persistent orientation element, and the Category → List → Dashboard → Workspace depth hierarchy.
-That remains frozen and governs all implementation.
+> Phase 3 defines the underlying application architecture: the object model, navigation relationships, and the persistent orientation element.
+Phase 3's originally-frozen entry point into that hierarchy — the Category Screen — has since been formally superseded as the root navigation surface by the **Gateway** (a fixed six-destination grid: Current, Planning, Ideas, Ongoing, New Project, Archive) per ACP-011 and ACP-012.
+The deeper hierarchy — Project List → Dashboard → Workspace — remains as Phase 3 defined it.
+The Category Screen's underlying implementation currently remains live and functional as a staged, temporary component (per ACP-010/011's retirement trigger) until Gateway's actual UI exists; this does not change the architectural fact that Gateway, not Category Screen, is now the authoritative root.
 >
 > This section defines how those same objects, states, and relationships may eventually be *rendered* — sticky notes, connectors, flow paths, a visual workspace — as a rendering and interaction model, not a competing data or navigation model.
-A future visual board still represents the same underlying objects Phase 3 defines; it does not introduce a second architecture alongside it.
+A future visual board still represents the same underlying objects Phase 3 (as extended by later ACPs) defines; it does not introduce a second architecture alongside it.
 >
-> This distinction exists in the document explicitly so that this section is never read as silently superseding Phase 3 in a future session.
+> This distinction exists in the document explicitly so that this section is never read as silently superseding Phase 3 or its ACP extensions in a future session.
 If a future implementation step appears to require an actual architectural change (not just a new rendering) to accommodate this vision, that still requires an ACP — this note does not pre-authorize one.

 The intended user experience for Command Center is a visual project command board.